Aerolab/tutorial-navigator/docs/tutorials/client-platforms/AngularJS.md

 ## AngularJS configuration

+<% if (configuration.api && configuration.thirdParty) { %>
+If you're creating a new AngularJS app that you'll use with your <%= configuration.api %> API, you can [click here to download]() a seed project that is already configured to use Auth0.
+<% } else  { %>
+If you're creating a new AngularJS app that you'll use with your <%= configuration.api %> API, you can [click here to download]() a seed project that is already configured to use Auth0.

+<% } %>
+The only thing you need to do is to change the `authProvider` configuration to use your Auth0's account.
+Please [click here]() to learn how to do it.

-Please follow the steps below to configure AngularJS to use it with Auth0.
+Otherwise, Please follow the steps below to configure AngularJS to use it with Auth0 with your existing Angular app.

 ### 1. Adding the Auth0 scripts and setting the right viewport